harika13b/apnacollege_demo/README.md

 # apnacollege_demo
-this is first git repository
+this is first git repository. by harika